StackExchange/dnscontrol/docs/adding-new-rtypes.md

 * Add the capability to the validations in `pkg/normalize/validate.go` by adding it to `providerCapabilityChecks`
-* Some capabilities can't be tested for, such as `CanUseTXTMulti`.
+* Some capabilities can't be tested for.
 If such testing can't be done, add it to the whitelist in function `TestCapabilitiesAreFiltered` in `pkg/normalize/capabilities_test.go`